Michael Lam

 Michael Lam Wai-Leung (林伟亮 (Lín Wěiliàng)) is a former Hong Kong film actor.
 He has appeared in numerous films, in several of which he has played the lead role.
 He first appeared in the film The Night Rider.

 Lam took his first lead role in the Hong Kong-Singapore co-produced film Bugis Street, made in 1995 and directed by award-winning director Yonfan, where he played the role of Meng.

+Lam ordained as a Buddhist monk in 2009, and currently a resident monk in Tsz Shan Monastery.